johnathanmiller/secure-env-php/README.md

 ```

 ## Encrypting
-In your project directory, run through the command prompts to encrypt your `.env` file by running `vendor/bin/encrypt-env` in the terminal.
+Execute `vendor/bin/encrypt-env` in your project directory and follow the command prompts to encrypt your `.env` file.
 You can press enter to accept the default values in the square brackets.
 ```bash
 Path to .env file [.env]: /path/to/.env
 Secret (make sure to copy this or input your own) [randomstring]: secretkey